 Analytics was fairly 'hot' in 2006, driven by its potential and VC funding, though with very limited deployments.

-The major players were generally Western and Japanese large manufacturers, with Chinese branded sales nearly non-existent in the West (Dahua and Hikvision were mostly unknown) and notable companies today like Axis, Milestone and Genetec still relative 'startups' (while Avigilon only started selling commercially in 2007).
+The major players were generally Western and Japanese large manufacturers, with PRC China branded sales nearly non-existent in the West (Dahua and Hikvision were mostly unknown) and notable companies today like Axis, Milestone, and Genetec still relative 'startups' (indeed, Avigilon only started selling commercially in 2007).

 The single biggest driver for IP was the adoption of H.264 for MP cameras.
 This drove mainstream IP camera deployment and, by extension, VMS software.
 With MP H.264, IP was able to deliver clear benefits in resolution with reasonable increases in total costs (compared to the earlier MJPEG only MP era).

 Video analytics never went mainstream, marred by performance problems and unhappy customers.
-2011, with ObjectVideo suing Bosch, Samsung and Sony confirmed and deepened the problems of video analytics, with OV, one of the most well funded analytics companies effectively ending commercial sales and suing the industry.
+2011, with ObjectVideo (OV) suing Bosch, Samsung and Sony confirmed and deepened the problems of video analytics, with OV, one of the most well-funded analytics companies effectively ending commercial sales and suing the industry.
 OV essentially won, with Avigilon paying nearly $80 million for ObjectVideo patents in 2014.
-The industry lost, though, as analytics remains a niche offering with minimal industry investment.
+The industry lost, though, as analytics remained a niche offering with minimal industry investment.

-For a few years, many saw edge storage as being a potential next big thing but it has ultimately become a niche.
+For a few years, many saw edge storage as being a potential next big thing but it remained a niche.
 The promise of edge storage was to eliminate NVRs / recorder appliances as the storage and software could be deployed inside the IP camera.
 Reliability problems hurt early adopters.
-And the rise of low cost Chinese NVRs (a few hundred dollars is now commonplace) as well as HD analog for even less (see below) has pushed edge storage as more of a niche providing redundancy for higher-end applications.
+And the rise of low-cost PRC China NVRs (a few hundred dollars is now commonplace), as well as HD analog for even less (see below), pushed edge storage as more of a niche providing redundancy for higher-end applications.

 WDR and Low Light Improvements